 About cannabis medicines

 Cannabis medicines refer to cannabis-derived products used for therapeutic purposes.
-The two main cannabinoids (a group of over 200 active chemical compounds found in cannabis) that have been found to have therapeutic benefits are delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
+The two main cannabinoids (a group of over 200 active chemical compounds found in cannabis) found to have therapeutic benefits are delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
 These are also the most studied cannabinoids.
+There is also research underway exploring the therapeutic potential of other cannabinoids, such as cannabidivarin.

 Cannabis medicines in Australia

 In Australia, cannabis medicines are regulated within a medical framework to ensure the health and safety of patients.
-Currently, only one cannabis medicine has been fully assessed for safety, quality and efficacy and is registered on the Australian Register of Therapeutic Goods (ARGT).
-This is nabiximols (Sativex®) for the treatment of spasticity in multiple sclerosis.
+Currently only two cannabis medicines have been fully assessed for safety, quality and efficacy and are registered on the Australian Register of Therapeutic Goods (ARTG).
+These are nabiximols (Sativex®) for the treatment of spasticity in multiple sclerosis, and Epidyolex® for treatment of seizures associated woth Lennox-Gastaut syndrome or Dravet syndrome.
 All other cannabis medicines are unregistered, experimental and their effects on different people are still being studied.

 If you are a patient, refer to the Product section of this website for more information on cannabis medicines in Australia.